datafibers/df_complete_guide/introduction.md

 ![](https://github.com/datafibers/df_complete_guide/blob/master/image/logo_blue.png?raw=true)

-Welcome and thank you for downloading DataFibers' Complete Guide to the world of data streaming!
+Welcome and thank you for downloading DataFibers' Complete Guide to big data stream processing!
 In this guide, you will find:

 - A guide to learning the concept of data streaming
 - An overview of DataFibers project